 Icy Blue & Silver Accents

-If your palette leans cool and modern, balance rustic textures with icy blue linens, silver chargers, or frosted glass candleholders.
-These tones reflect winter light beautifully and pair perfectly with white florals and greenery.
-For more pairing inspiration, explore our Winter Wedding Color & Theme Guide — it’s full of palettes that transition effortlessly from ceremony to reception.
+For a modern winter wedding tablescape, pair icy blue linens with silver chargers, frosted glass candleholders, and crisp white florals.
+These cool tones reflect candlelight beautifully while balancing rustic wood textures and evergreen greenery.
+For more inspiration, explore our Winter Wedding Color & Theme Guide for palettes that transition seamlessly from ceremony to reception.

 Woodland Creature Place Cards